 When the project is completed and the thesis written, the student presents it to the committee at an oral defense meeting.
 Again, after being approved by the advisor, the thesis should be circulated to committee members at least one week in advance of the defense meeting.
 Following a successful defense or after successful completion of required revisions, contact the graduate studies administrator to have the Report on Examinations for Masters Defense signed by the committee and filed, with a copy to the Clinical Psychology Program secretary.
 Students will have two chances to pass the requirement.
-If the defense is not passed initially, the committee may recommend changes and schedule a second meeting within one month.
-If the Thesis Committee does not approve the second defense, the Clinical Program faculty will make the final decision, based on the Master's Thesis and other performance, concerning the student's status in the program.
+If the defense is not passed initially, the committee does not approve the second defense, the Clinical Program faculty will make the final decision, based on the Master's Thesis and other performance, concerning the student's status in the program.